muOS Artwork

 If you have some ROMs in:

-Catalogue files go in:
+Artwork files for this system go in:

-SD1/MUOS/info/catalogue/Nintendo SNES-SFC/
+/mnt/mmc/MUOS/info/catalogue/Nintendo SNES-SFC/

+(not case sensitive).
 To have folder icons for all subdirectories listed, you would need:

 catalogue